Xiaobai2-2022/scode/README.md

 Note that the testing `test_client.cpp` is the only non-header file and contains main, since `test_interface.hpp` is used to include all header used in the project.

+[^1]: Note that the State Debugger (SVM_Debugger) is stored in the branch svm_prod_1

 ---

 ## SCode Testing (STests)
 #### STests are designed for suite testing for SCode/RISC-V/C++ development.
 ##### Prerequisites
-1. STests are shell scripts, meaning that they are designed to run under Linux environments.[^1]
+1. STests are shell scripts, meaning that they are designed to run under Linux environments.[^2]
 2. STests require Makefile; thus, Makefile must be installed in your Linux distribution.
 3. STests test for memory leaks in C++ with Valgrind; thus, Valgrind must be installed in your Linux distribution.

-[^1]: Note that the development of SCode is down under WSL2 (Windows Subsystem for Linux) with Ubuntu.
+[^2]: Note that the development of SCode is down under WSL2 (Windows Subsystem for Linux) with Ubuntu.

 ##### How to use STests
 In order to use STests, you must have your folders layout as follows: